qwd/dev-site/content/en/docs/configuration/authentication.md

    -----END PUBLIC KEY-----
    ```
 7. Paste the public key in the textarea.
-8. Click <strong>Save</strong> button
+8. Click **Save** button

-You will see the <strong>Create Credential Success</strong> page and it shows the creation date, credential ID and SHA-256.
+You will see the **Create Credential Success** page and it shows the creation date, credential ID and SHA-256.
 For security reasons, you cannot view this public key in the Console again.
 However, you can use the SHA-256 value of the public key to compare it with the local SHA-256 in order to confirm that the correct public key was used (leading/trailing whitespace and line breaks of the uploaded public key will be removed before SHA256 calculation).

 ### Generate JWT